Edit Content

 If National Debt Holdings continues its harassment, you may be able to file a lawsuit against them.
 The Wood Law Firm can guide you through the process of filing a lawsuit for damages related to emotional distress, illegal threats, and harassment.
 You may be entitled to statutory damages, which could amount to up to $1,000.

 Moreover, National Debt Holdings may also be required to pay your attorney fees, meaning you won’t have to worry about out-of-pocket expenses.
 The Wood Law Firm works contingently, ensuring you only pay if you win your case.
+This approach increases the likelihood of success, demonstrating the effectiveness of legal action in achieving favorable outcomes.

 How to Handle Phone Harassment